Charlottesville set to remove Lee statue that sparked rally

-The Lee and Jackson statues are perched in places of relative prominence in Charlottesville, a small, picturesque city in the Blue Ridge mountains that’s home to the University of Virginia.
-Commissioned by a UVA graduate, the statues are just blocks apart from each other.
+The statues are perched in places of relative prominence in Charlottesville, a small, picturesque city in the foothills of the Blue Ridge Mountains and home to the University of Virginia.
+Commissioned by a UVA graduate and erected in the 1920s, when Jim Crow laws were eroding the rights of Black citizens, the statues are just blocks apart from each other.

-After a petition started by a Black high school student, Zyahna Bryant, advocacy from other local leaders and activists, and the work of a commission appointed to study the issue, the Charlottesville City Council voted in February 2017 to take the Lee statue down.
+The Charlottesville City Council voted in February 2017 to take down the Lee statue amid mounting public pressure, including a petition started by a Black high school student, Zyahna Bryant.

 A lawsuit was quickly filed, putting the city’s plans on hold, and white supremacists seized on the issue.

-First, white supremacists rallied by torch-light at the state in May 2017, then a small group of Klansmen gathered in July, far outnumbered by peaceful protesters.
+First, they rallied by torchlight at the statue in May 2017, then a small group of Klansmen gathered in July, far outnumbered by peaceful protesters.

+The issue reached a crescendo in August, when white supremacist and neo-Nazi organizers of the“Unite the Right” rally gathered in the city to defend the Lee statue and seize on the issue for publicity, meeting in what was the largest such gathering of extremists in at least a decade.

 After Democrats took control of the General Assembly in the 2019 elections, the monument-protection law was rewrittenin 2020.
 Since then, local governments across the state have removed statues that stood for a century or more.

-Charlottesville, however, was waiting for the resolution of the lawsuit, which came in April, when the state’s highest court sided with the city.
+Charlottesville, however, waited for the resolution of the lawsuit, which came in April, when the state’s highest court sidedwith the city.

 Since that ruling, the city government has been working its way through the requirements of the new law, like holding a public hearing and offering the statue to a museum or historical society for possible relocation.
 The offer period for Charlottesville’s statues ended Thursday.